Omar-Hisham/Noor_robot-/README.md

 ## Dependencies

-- ROS (Robot Operating System)
+- ROS melodic (installed on Noor) & ROS noetic (for openai node)
-- Python 2.7 or 3.x
+- Python 2.7 and (3.x for openai node)
 - speech_recognition
 - gtts (Google Text-to-Speech)
 - (your custom API for communicating with OpenAI)